-HOME > > SENSING AND CONTROL MAIN PAGE > >
+HOME > > SENSING AND CONTROL MAIN PAGE Delicious Bookmark this on Delicious Recommend to StumbleUpon

-Software for monitoring Dallas Microlan / 1-Wire sensors, weather.
+Software for monitoring Dallas MicroLan / 1-Wire sensors.

-Once you have installed this program, and the programs it depends on, you need to register to use it.
-There no charge for a licence to use it with one temperature sensor... thus you can "try before you buy".
+The program will run in demo mode with one temperature sensor... you can "try before you buy".
 If you like what you see, you can upgrade to a more capable license without having to reinstall the program.

-If you have Dallas 1-Wire (aka MicroLan) weather sensors deployed, without using a hub, please give this product a try?
+Especially if you already have Dallas 1-Wire (aka MicroLan) weather sensors deployed please give this product, DS025, a try?
 It won't upset your current software.
-(Though you won't be able to run both at the same time on the same Dallas sensors!)
-When it installs, it doesn't make registry entries or require any .dlls beyond those which come from Dallas, and have to be installed before the Dallas iButton Viewer will work.
+(Though you won't be able to run both at the same time on the same Dallas sensors!
+I should also mention that DS025 is not hub friendly.)
+When DS025 installs, it doesn't make registry entries or require any .dlls beyond the free ones from Dallas, needed for any MicroLan.

-The program is not confined to monitoring weather.
-It will display readings from Dallas temperature sensing chips (DS1820), counters (DS2423), and ADC chips (DS2438).
-Another user of Dallas chips amused his children by monitoring their hamster's exercise wheel, showing how active the hamster was at night.
+As I said, the program is not confined to monitoring weather.
+It will collect and display data from various 1-Wire temperature sensors, counters and ADCs.
+(DS2423 counters, and the marvelous DS2438... analog to digital converter and temperature sensor.)
+Another user of Dallas chips amused his children by monitoring their hamster's exercise wheel, showing that the hamster was most active at night.
 This program could handle that.
 It can also monitor more than one temperature, so you could compare, say, house, greenhouse, pond and garden temperatures.
+I would love to hear about your use of the program.

 The program as it stands is not well suited to monitoring rapidly changing parameters, although if you need something for, say, 4 parameters, checked, say, once a minute, let me know, I'll see what I can do!